liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 # Motivation / Overview of your project.
 - Using 2 USB microphones identify which mic is closer to the sound and approximate location of sound
-  - Only the distance can be determined using the two mic configuration
+  - Only the distance can be determined using the two-mic configuration
 - Could be used for locating people after a natural disaster
 # Demonstration
 [![Watch the video](https://i.sstatic.net/Vp2cE.png)](https://ubuffalo-my.sharepoint.com/:v:/g/personal/liamscim_buffalo_edu/Ea9lNS5nJ91HnZax4GvgdfMBv3CYnCt4u14b-YSAlq9Zhw?e=xUvaNd)